UKHO/admiralty-design-system/MIGRATION_GUIDE.md

 ## Fonts

-The Johnston font is no longer included in the bundle and should be added as a dependency in your application or website:
+The Johnston font is no longer included in the bundle and should be added as a dependency in your application or website.

+Change the URL to match the location of where the font is being served from and then add the font definitions to your CSS file.

 ```css
 @font-face {